grafana/pyroscope/docs/sources/configure-client/grafana-alloy/ebpf/setup-linux.md

 If you're using your own Pyroscope server, you can remove the `basic_auth` section altogether.
 {{% /admonition %}}

-## Start Grafana Alloy
+## Start Alloy

 {{< admonition type="note">}}
 The eBPF profiler requires root privileges.
 {{< /admonition >}}

-To start the Grafana Alloy, run:
+To start the Alloy, run:

 ```shell
 alloy run alloy.config